WeaponSpecs

 Next-generation ballistic-missile submarine set to replace the aging Ohio class as the sea-based leg of the U.S. nuclear triad, featuring a life-of-boat reactor core that eliminates the need for mid-life refueling.

-In service since 2027 · 1 operator countries
+Planned service entry 2027 · 1 operator countries

 Compiled from public sources ·primary reference ↗ ·last verified 2026-07-02